Farhan Ahmed (English cricketer): International career

-Ahmed made his debut for the England U19 as a 15 year-old in the summer of 2023.
+Ahmed made his debut for the England U19 as a 15-year-old in the summer of 2023.
 He was subsequently selected for the 2024 Under-19 Cricket World Cup.
 He retained his place in the England U19 team for their summer 2024 series against Sri Lanka U19.
-In the second four-day match between the two sides, Ahmed took 4/59 off 26.5 overs in Sri Lanka's second innings as England won to clinch the series 1-0, the first game having been a rain-affected draw.
+In the second four-day match between the two sides, Ahmed took 4/59 off 26.5 overs in Sri Lanka's second innings as England won to clinch the series 1–0, the first game having been a rain-affected draw.
 He was named in the England Lions squad for a four-day match against Sri Lanka in August 2024.
 Ahmed was included in the XI for the match thus making his First-class debut, going on to take 3/87 in the tourists' second innings.

 He was named in the England Lions squad for their tour of South Africa in November and December 2024.
 Ahmed returned to South Africa in January 2025 as part of the England Under-19 squad.

 In May 2025, Ahmed was named in the England Lions squad for a two-match series against India A.

 Ahmed was named captain of the England Under-19 squad for their tour to the Caribbean in November 2025.
+The following month, he was named in the England squad for the 2026 Under-19 Men's Cricket World Cup.